The model theory of the curve graph: Interpretations and the Ivanov Metaconjecture

-\begin{proof}[Proof of Corollary~\ref{cor:alg-int-body}] Suppose the contrary.
-Lemma~\ref{interpretation in M} implies that $\mC(\Sigma)$ is interpretable in $\M$.
-A predicate $Q$ is defined by a parameter free formula $\theta$ in $\mathcal{L}(\D_0)$, in the sense that $Q(x,y)$ is given by a conjunction of formulae interpreting $\mC$ in $\M$, together with $\theta$ itself.
-Since $\M$ has quantifier elimination by Theorem~\ref{t:M-fullqe}, we may assume that $\theta$ is quantifier free, so that $\theta$ is a Boolean combination of relations in the language $\mathcal{L}(\D_0)$, some positive and some negated.
+\begin{proof}[Proof of Corollary~\ref{cor:alg-int-body}] Throughout, let $G$ denote the pure mapping class group of $\Sigma$.
+Suppose the contrary of the conclusion of the corollary.
+Lemma~\ref{interpretation in M} implies that $\mC(\Sigma)\rightsquigarrow \M^G$.
+A predicate $Q$ as in the statement is defined by a parameter free formula $\theta$ in $\mathcal{L}(\D_0)$, in the sense that $Q(x,y)$ is given by a conjunction of formulae interpreting $\mC(\Sigma)$ in $\M^G$, together with $\theta$ itself.
+Since $\M^G$ has quantifier elimination by Theorem~\ref{t:M-fullqe}, we may assume that $\theta$ is quantifier free.
+We may therefore take $\theta$ to be a Boolean combination of relations in the language $\mathcal{L}(\D_0)$, some positive and some negated.

-If $D$ is a proper domain, then the relation $R_D$ gives rise to a priori bounds on distances between curves that are $D$--related, as is proved in Lemma~\ref{lem-upper-bound-disp} below.
-In terms of mapping classes and curves, this means that if $g$ is a mapping class preserving $D$ and if $\gamma\in\mC_0(\Sigma)$, then there is a $K=K(D,\gamma)$ such that $d_{\mC(\Sigma)}(\gamma,g(\gamma))\leq K$.
+If $D$ is a proper domain, then the relation $R_D$ gives rise to a priori bounds on distances between curves that are $D$--related.
+In terms of mapping classes and curves, this means precisely that if $g\in G[D]$ and if $\gamma\in\mC_0(\Sigma)$, then there is a $K=K(D,\gamma)$ such that $d_{\mC(\Sigma)}(\gamma,g(\gamma))\leq K$.
+A justification of this claim is a standard result about the geometry of the curve graph, and will be revisited with proof in Lemma~\ref{lem-upper-bound-disp} below.

 Expressing $\theta$ as a Boolean combination of relational formulae $R_w$, suppose are the words which appear in relations, where each domain appearing in each $w_i$ is proper.
 Let $\gamma\in\mC_0(\Sigma)$ be a simple closed curve.
-From Lemma~\ref{lem-upper-bound-disp}, we have that there exists a bound $K=K(\gamma,w_1,\ldots,w_k)$ such that We remark that here we are slightly abusing notation since $\zeta(\gamma)$ is an equivalence class, though it is not difficult to see that a choice of representative within an equivalence class does not effect any substantive change.
+From Lemma~\ref{lem-upper-bound-disp} below, we have that there exists a bound $K=K(\gamma,w_1,\ldots,w_k)$ such that We remark that here we are slightly abusing notation since $\zeta(\gamma)$ is an equivalence class, though it is not difficult to see that a choice of representative within an equivalence class does not effect any substantive change.

 By assumption, for any bound $K$, there exist curves $\{\alpha,\beta,\alpha',\beta'\}$, with

 and such that $\mC(\Sigma)\models Q(\alpha,\beta)\wedge \neg Q(\alpha',\beta')$.
 Thus, given a finite list of words $\{w_1,\ldots,w_k\}$ wherein all the domains occurring in these words are proper, there exist curves $\{\alpha,\beta,\alpha',\beta'\}$ such that and such that $\mC(\Sigma)\models Q(\alpha,\beta)\wedge \neg Q(\alpha',\beta')$, and one can assume that the distances between these curves in $\mC(\Sigma)$ exceed any prescribed bound.